 In September 2018, we started reading together the First Letter of Paul to the Corinthians, in keeping with the topic "The Nature of the Church" which has been announced for the year 2018-2019 as one of three focuses for Christian formation.

 The class is led by professor Jim Dunkly, Ph.D. in New Testament.
 It is possible to start attending the class at any moment in time.

-SUGGESTED COMMENTARY FOR OUR CLASSES ON THE NEW TESTAMENT
+SUGGESTED COMMENTARY FOR OUR CLASSES IN NEW TESTAMENT

-SUGGESTED COMPANION FOR ALL OUR CLASSES ON THE OLD TESTAMENT
+SUGGESTED COMPANION FOR ALL OUR CLASSES IN OLD TESTAMENT